Theimx/Karuta-Collection-Analyser/README.md

 AI : No AI used

 Description :
-A fully functional application to manage and analyze your Karuta card collection from Discord.
+A fully functional software to get statistics on your Karuta card collection from the Discord bot Karuta.